How To Help Your Baby Stand: Our Top 5 Tips

 Water play, magnets, suction toys, bubbles, musical instruments, puzzles and suspended balls are some of the simple play set ups we have photos, videos and tips for in our Walky Talky Baby Membership.

 If your baby isn't keen on standing at the couch or coffee table try something lower.
 An activity table or water table without the legs, an ottoman or a cardboard box can work well.
+These are activities we often use in our physiotherapy services in Perth to support baby standing.

 Use shoes only for protection from the cold or weather.
 Whenever possible keep your baby's feet bare so they can feel the ground and build the strength they need in all those tiny foot and ankle muscles.
+Families using our Perth physiotherapy services often find that barefoot play helps their baby achieve standing milestones sooner.

 Baby shops are full of the baby standers and walkers your baby is suspended inside (jolly jumper type products) 👎🙅♀️ I don't love them!